rafalp/Misago/dev-docs/plugins/hooks/index.md

 ## Implementing custom hooks

-There's a dedicated developer guide for implementing a new hook of each type:
+The following developer guides document the implementation of a new hook for each type:

 - [Implementing an action hook](./action-hook.md)
 - [Implementing a filter hook](./filter-hook.md)